 The maker of Pompeii and Herculaneum’s fame, Mount Vesuvius is the only volcano in Europe to have erupted in the last 100 years.
 Close to the bay of Naples and reigning supreme over the Italian coastline, discover the summit from your private yacht.

 4- Blue Grotto Capri

 On the island of Capri resides a beautiful sea cave, with sunlight passing through an underwater cavity the cavern is illuminated a stunning shade of blue, all the way down to its sandy base 150m below.
 Used as a marine temple during Roman times and even as the personal swimming pool of Emperor Tiberius, Blue Grotto’s walls hold a significant amount of history.
 In most weekly itineraries on the Amalfi Coast, this will be included in your private cruise - mesmorising adventure!

 5- Ischia Thermal Baths

 Once you have walked the ancient roads of Pompeii or Herculaneum you may wish to kick back and relax a little.
-Ischia, the largest of the Phlegrean Islands off the bay of Naples, is home to the self-proclaimed European capital of wellbeing.
+Ischia, the largest of the Phlegrean Islands off the Bay of Naples, is home to the self-proclaimed European capital of wellbeing.
 Natural baths, mythically formed by Zeus from a giant’s tears, provide a utopian spot for some downtime.
 Albergo Regina Isabelle in Lacco Ameno is one of the most sought-after Spas in Ischia; Hotel Caruso in Ravello is another fantastic option and has amazing views too!

 6- Mount Epomeo

 Covered in vibrant green flora, the highest mountain on the volcanic island of Ischia is hard to miss.
 You can take a path to the summit from the nearby village of Fontana, making sure to catch a glimpse of the white lava that coats the upper echelons of this rocky landmark.